GSA/federal-website-index/data/source-descriptions/README.md

 ## Source Data

 This section provides details about each of the original datasets that are used to create the website index.
-The actual data itself is [stored in the `/data` folder](https://github.com/GSA/federal-website-index/tree/main/data).

 * [Digital Analytics Program](https://github.com/GSA/federal-website-index/blob/main/data/source-descriptions/dap.md)
 * [List of Federal .gov Domains](https://github.com/GSA/federal-website-index/blob/main/data/source-descriptions/dotgov-registry-federal.md)